-Maggy is nationally recognized as a legal trailblazer who has dedicated her entire career to seeking justice for vulnerable victims and fighting for access to healthcare.
-With distinction, she served as deputy for four Attorney Generals, taking on high impact cases against predatory lenders who took advantage of struggling families, sex traffickers that preyed on vulnerable teenagers, and attorneys that used their position of trust to exploit immigrant families.
+Maggy has dedicated her entire career to seeking justice for vulnerable victims and fighting for access to healthcare.
+As Deputy Attorney General, she has prosecuted high impact cases against predatory lenders who took advantage of struggling families, sex traffickers that preyed on vulnerable teenagers, and attorneys that used their position of trust to exploit immigrant families.

 Maggy served as Supervising Deputy Attorney General of the Special Crimes Unit and was cross-designated as a Special Assistant United States Attorney to prosecute federal cases as part of her work combating mortgage fraud and financial crime.
 She received an Excellence Award from then Attorney General Kamala Harris for her work on the Mortgage Fraud Strike Force.